Gshack18/HoneyPotIST590/README.md

 Once I had deployed my honey pot 1 running Dionaea I saw the sensor, but nothing was being picked up and I have checked if the right Dionaea was set and firewall rules were set.
 Nothing worked, so then I removed the VM and deploy Snort using the method above but renaming the VM to snort.
 The information was gathered and shown below.

+To setup Snort I had to go into the google console and create a new VM and customize it to have ubuntu and I have named it "Snort" then saved it instead of using the gcloud command "gcloud compute instances create".

+Once it was created I went into the MHN admin server via the ip i was given and went to deploy.
+Next I went the deploy dropdown to pick Snort and then copied the script into the new VM I just created named Snort via its ssh command line.

+Next I went back into the admin server and clicked sensors to view the snort.
+From this I started to see data then I clicked the attacks button on the top left and saw the attacks happening.

 >A summary of the data collected: number of attacks, number of malware samples, etc.

 ![summary picture](https://github.com/Gshack18/HoneyPotIST590/blob/master/snort.jpeg)